OctopusDeploy/docs/docs/packaging-applications/package-repositories/built-in-repository/index.md

 position: 10
 ---

-Your Octopus Server comes with a built-in repository which is the best choice for deployment packages.
+Your Octopus server comes with a built-in repository which is the best choice for deployment packages.
 It offers **better performance** for your deployments and the most **robust [retention policy](/docs/administration/retention-policies/index.md) support** for deployment packages.

 :::hint
 **Built-in Feed Can Only Be Consumed by Octopus**